swatterrpe50868/swatterrpe/README.md

-The rise of urbanization and suburbanization in the 20th century spurred the construction of feeder roads, arterial routes, and ring roads to accommodate increased traffic and population growth in cities and metropolitan areas.
+The proliferation of the automobile industry in the 20th century led to increased demand for petroleum-based products, such as asphalt for road construction and gasoline for fueling vehicles, driving economic growth and industrialization.